-Two College of Public Health faculty members — Ryan Carnahan, associate professor of epidemiology, and Xi Zhu, associate professor of health management and policy — have been invited to attend the inaugural Emerging Leaders Forum at the National Academy of Medicine on July 17-18, 2019.
+Three College of Public Health faculty members — Ryan Carnahan, associate professor of epidemiology; Paul Gilbert, assistant professor of community and behavioral health; and Xi Zhu, associate professor of health management and policy — have been invited to attend the inaugural Emerging Leaders Forum at the National Academy of Medicine on July 17-18, 2019.

 The two-day forum is a new activity of the NAM’s Emerging Leaders in Health and Medicine Program.
 The program engages exceptional early- to mid-career professionals in health and medicine with NAM leadership, program staff, and each other to learn more about the NAM and promote interdisciplinary discussions and collaborations under the umbrella of the NAM.
 Through its panel discussions and small group collaborations, the forum will encourage participants to address specific, pressing challenges in health and medicine through transdisciplinary approaches and provide guidance about commonly shared personal and professional challenges.